GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (225).md

 **Critical Failure**: The skull levitates and faces you, blasting you with unintended powers.
 It inflicts two attacks against you, one of each chosen type.
 These attacks gains a bonus against you equal to half of the spell's tier for the purpose of inflicting a critical hit.
 It then disintigrates.

 ###### In case someone decides to use a perdrine as the skull, it receives a wound in place of being destroyed.

+#### Grave Mark

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 15 yards

+**Effect**: You carve a vile sigil in the thick air and direct it towards a creature within range, influcting an undamaging attack.
+If the attack is successful, the creature is marked.
+If it is a critical success, it suffers Archblight.
+If the attack is a critical failure, you suffer a point of spell sickness.

+If a marked creature dies before the end of the next round, you may choose one of the following benefits (chosen at the moment of death);
+* You recover a hitpoint, so long as your current hitpoints don't exceed its maximum hitpoints.
+* You recover a level of fatigue, so long as its fatigue was not greater than yours.
+* You cause a shadowy vapor to reach out towards a creature within 15 yards of it that you can perceive.
+This inflicts a necrotic attack.
+* The creature cannot be reanimated or restored to life by any means.
+* The sigil explodes, inflicting a necrotic attack against everything within 1 yard of the creature.

+The sigil disappears if the creature remains when time expires, but will make itself permanent if the creature perishes in time.
+No spell of an equal or lower tier can remove such a sigil made permanent this way.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may choose to either increase the duration the sigil lasts by 1 round or 8ncrease the range of the spell by 2.5 yards.

+**Critical Failure**: You have played with powers you ought not too.
+You suffer a necrotic attack with a bonus equal to the spell's tier for the purpose if inflicting a critical hit.
+Additionally, the harmful attacks of undead and ephemera creatures have advantage against you for a number of days equal to the spell's tier.

 #### Gravitic Disruption